28% of kids engage with strangers online

-Up to 28% of children, aged eight to 13, have had occasional or daily contact with a stranger on social media, messaging and gaming platforms, an Irish cybersafety charity has warned.
+Up to 28% of children, aged eight to 13, have had occasional or daily contact with a stranger on social media, messaging and gaming platforms, an Irish cybersafety charity has warned, writes Claire O'Sullivan.

 Since it launched over a year ago, CyberSafeIreland has spoken to more than 4,000 children aged eight to 13.
 It found that while many connections are harmless, there are “cases of significant concern”, particularly for the 5% of children who are in contact with a stranger on a daily basis.